 - a) the mean score?

 - b) the standard deviation of the score?

-- c) Try repeating this by adding another 20 runs to each score.What do you notice about the value in the mean and the standard deviation now?
+- c) Try repeating this by adding another 20 runs to each score.

 - d) Why do you think this happens?

-Finally, we investigate what happens to the mean and standard deviation if we multiply each score by a given number (e.g. × 2 or doubling).
+Finally, we investigate what happens to the mean and standard deviation if we multiply each score by a given number (e.g. \times 2 or doubling).
 What effect does this have on the mean and standard deviation?